Whistler, British Columbia

-Whistler (Cwítima, /lil/; Sḵwiḵw, /squ/) is a resort municipality in Squamish-Lillooet Regional District, British Columbia, Canada.
+Whistler is a resort municipality in Squamish-Lillooet Regional District, British Columbia, Canada.
 It is located in the southern Pacific Ranges of the Coast Mountains, approximately 125 km north of Vancouver and 36 km south of Pemberton.
-It has a permanent population of approximately 13,982 (2021), as well as a larger but rotating population of seasonal workers.
+It has a permanent population of approximately 13,982 (2021), and 3,241 seasonal residents (estimated).

 Over two million people visit Whistler annually, primarily for alpine skiing and snowboarding and, in the summer, mountain biking at Whistler Blackcomb.
 Its pedestrian village has won numerous design awards, and Whistler has been voted among the top destinations in North America by major ski magazines since the mid-1990s.
-During the 2010 Winter Olympics, Whistler hosted most of the alpine, Nordic, luge, skeleton, and bobsled events.
+During the 2010 Vancouver Winter Olympics, Whistler hosted most of the alpine events, Nordic, luge, skeleton, and bobsled events.

 History

 The Whistler Valley is located around the pass between the headwaters of the Green River and the upper-middle reaches of the Cheakamus.
 It is flanked by glaciated mountains on both sides; the Garibaldi Ranges on the side that contains the ski mountains, and a group of ranges with no collective name but that are part of the larger Pacific Ranges and are essentially fore-ranges of the Pemberton Icefield.
 Although there are a few other routes through the maze of mountains between the basin of the Lillooet River just east, the Cheakamus-Green divide is the lowest and most direct.